Learning Reasoning Rewards from Expert Demonstrations with Inverse Reinforcement Learning: Implementation Details

-\paragraph{Perturbations.} To improve robustness and reduce reliance on surface form we introduce targeted perturbations during discriminator training for both expert and policy traces: (i) flip arithmetic operator signs, (ii) corrupt numeric literals by small random offsets, and (iii) swap the final answer with an earlier intermediate number.
-Perturbed traces are labelled as non expert.
+\textbf{Inference time scoring.} At inference time, we draw \(N=16\) samples per prompt, compute the mean polynomially discounted ($\gamma=0.95$) reward over the reasoning tokens for each sample, and rerank by this score.
+We introduce this discount to reward tokens towards the end of a sequence, as they are closer to completion. \\\\ \textbf{Perturbations.} To improve robustness and reduce reliance on surface form, we introduce targeted perturbations during discriminator training for both expert and policy traces.
+For \textsc{GSM8K} we apply the following random operations: (i) flip arithmetic operator signs, (ii) corrupt numeric literals by small random offsets, and (iii) swap the final answer with an earlier intermediate number.
+Perturbed traces are labelled as non-expert.
+For \textsc{MedReason}, we use ChatGPT-5.2 to generate incorrect reasoning traces that lead to incorrect results, by providing in-context the correct reasoning trace and the correct answer and instructing it to corrupt it.
+We do the same thing for \textsc{MMLU-Pro}.
+We provide the prompt below for corruption:

-\paragraph{Compute.} Experiments are conducted on A100-class GPUs with mixed-precision training.
-We use gradient accumulation to match effective batch sizes across backbones.
-All models are in 4-bit mode, provided by UNSLOTH~\citep{unsloth} for training speed and memory efficiency.
+\textbf{Compute.} Experiments are conducted on 4 A100-class GPUs using mixed-precision training.
+We use gradient accumulation to match effective batch sizes across the backbones.
+All models operate in 4-bit mode, as provided by UNSLOTH~\citep{unsloth}, to improve training speed and memory efficiency.
+All experiments are run on a single GPU instance to enable parallelisation.